 Ready to ogle some gorgeous Christmas window displays?
-We know, searching for the best holiday gifts for 2016 in NYC can be nightmarish at times—especially if your list forces you to combat the inevitably tourist-packed realm that is Fifth Avenue.
-But there’s an upside to navigating these painfully busy streets at this time of year: You get to peep department stores’ ornate window displays and Christmas lights.
+We know, searching for the best NYC gifts can be nightmarish at times—especially if your list forces you to combat the inevitably tourist-packed realm that is Fifth Avenue.
+But there’s an upside to navigating these painfully busy streets at this time of year: You get to peep department stores’ ornate window displays and pretty Christmas lights.
 In fact, some of them are so impressive, they might be reason enough to stroll through midtown.
 (Just wait till the out-of-towners have gone to bed.)
 Check out our ranking for the best Christmas window displays below!

 RECOMMENDED: Full guide to Christmas in New York

 Fans of Mickey Mouse will love Saks Fifth Avenue’s holiday window display.
 In celebration of the 80th anniversary of Disney's Snow White and the Seven Dwarfs, the department store partnered with the media brand to transform all fourteen of its Fifth Avenue-facing windows into scenes from the beloved fairytale.
 When you go, you'll see incredibly detailed vignettes of Snow White frolicking among adorable woodland creatures, the seven dwarfs singing their famous song in a crystal cave and the Wicked Queen being, y'know, evil.
 That's not all—the 49th and 50th Street windows showcase gorgeous gowns created by four designers (Alberta Ferretti, Naeem Khan, Monique Lhuillier and Marchesa), all of whom created the 21st century version of what Snow White's dress would look like today.